JWesleySM/c2taco/README.md

 12. }
 ```

-C2TACO receives that function together with IO samples obtained by isolated executing `mult_big`.
+C2TACO receives that function together with IO samples obtained by running `mult`.
 Then, it perform three different static code analyses on this program.

   * program length: this analysis will determine that there are 3 references for non-local tensor variables on the program, `a_matrix` and `b_matrix` at line 7 and `c_matrix` at line 9.
   * tensor orders/dimensions: by performing a combination of array recover and delinearization, this analysis points out that each of the tensors involded in the computation have order = 2, i.e., they are matrices.
   * operators: this analysis accounts for arithmetic operators in relevant computations in the program.
-For `mult_big`, there is a multiplication (`*`) operator at line 7.
+For `mult`, there is a multiplication (`*`) operator at line 7.

 Using the features extraced via the analyses, C2TACO starts the synthesis process searching specifically for TACO programs with 3 tensors, all of them having order = 2 and containing multiplication operators.
 The result of synthesis is a program written in the TACO index notation as shown below: